-At Shorecrest, instilling a sense of social responsibility in all of our students, from our youngest three-year-olds in The Experiential School through our seniors in the Upper School, is a priority.
+Instilling a sense of social responsibility in all Shorecrest students, from our youngest three-year-olds in The Experiential School through our seniors in the Upper School, is a priority.

 The school’s commitment to community service is facilitated through staff who connect students with on- and off-campus service opportunities and outside organizations, and work with faculty and parent volunteers to plan and implement a year-round Service Learning program.

-Meeting the needs of local service organizations, participating in traditional annual service events, and responding to national and global demands brought on by natural disasters and community needs provide Shorecrest students countless opportunities to be of service.
+Meeting the needs of local service organizations, participating in annual service event traditions, and responding to national and global demands brought on by natural disasters and community needs provide Shorecrest students countless opportunities to be of service.

-Upper School students commit hundreds of hours each year of service, far surpassing any requirements for college applications or scholarships.
+Many Upper School students commit hundreds of hours to service each year, far surpassing any requirements for college applications or scholarships.
 While most of their time is spent on student-led projects or club involvement, many give numerous hours outside of school, during weekends and vacations, serving alone or alongside their families, in their own communities or in places outside of Tampa Bay.

-Because Shorecrest students learn at an early age the importance of giving their time and talent, they discover the intrinsic value of service.
+Because Shorecrest students learn the importance of giving their time and talents at an early age, they discover the intrinsic value of service.
 This character education becomes a natural extension of their lives.

 Students of The Experiential School of Tampa Bay are regular beneficiaries of on-campus service efforts by older students through Reading Buddies, Lunch Buddies, and Campus Pals mentoring.
 The youngest of the Shorecrest students also have opportunities to participate in service to our outside community throughout the year.
 Students also take part in the annual, all-school Holiday Gift Drive, fulfilling gift wish lists for foster-care children served through the Guardian ad Litem program.